Film gris: Thematic elements

 Films gris offer a leftist criticism of society in general, and of capitalism in particular.

 They typically examine such themes as the psychological damages of class, the false promises of middle class happiness, and the pitfalls of materialism.
+The politically-active John Garfield was frequently cast by producing partner Bob Roberts as the leading actor in this sub-genre.

 Distinction from film noir

 Film gris differs from film noir in some of the following ways: